jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 To use OntoFox you need to select a source ontology, then provide two sets of terms that you want to import: low level terms and top level terms.
 You will also have to choose whether you want to include *intermediate* terms.
 You have three options:

-- includeNoIntermediates: only the terms you specified will be included
+- `includeNoIntermediates`: only the terms you specified will be included
-- includeAllIntermediates: all the terms between low level and top level will be included
+- `includeAllIntermediates`: all the terms between low level and top level will be included
-- includeComputedIntermediates: a minimal set of terms connecting the low level to the top level will be included
+- `includeComputedIntermediates`: a minimal set of terms connecting the low level to the top level will be included

 Another option is to include all the children of a given low level term.
 These options can be a little confusing at first, and it's worthwhile to experiment with a few different combinations.
-For large ontologies such as the NCBI Taxonomy, includeNoIntermediates is probably the best choice.
-Otherwise includeComputedIntermediates strikes a good balance.
+For large ontologies such as the NCBI Taxonomy, `includeNoIntermediates` is probably the best choice.
+Otherwise `includeComputedIntermediates` strikes a good balance.

 Beware that including too many intermediate terms can cause problems for the OntoFox server.
 When you're experimenting with including intermediates, make sure that there's only a few levels of hierarchy between "low" and "top", and start with just a few of the terms you want to import.

 OntoFox also provide a range of options for selecting which annotations you want to include, and for mapping between sets of annotations.
 Although the form on the web site only allows extracting terms from one ontology at a time, in a configuration file you can specify several ontologies each with a number of terms and other settings.
 This is another reason to learn how to use the [input configuration files](http://ontofox.hegroup.org/tutorial/index.php#input_format).

 The [ontofox.txt](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/ontofox.txt) file shows what an OntoFox input file looks like.
-It has four sections because we're importing from three ontologies: OBI, NCBI Taxonomy, MPATH, and PATO.
+It has four sections because we're importing from four ontologies: OBI, NCBI Taxonomy, MPATH, and PATO.
 It lists the low level and top level terms we want to import from each reference ontology.
-Each section has a different rule for selecting intermediates, but all of them use includeAllAxiomsRecursively to get the full set of annotations.
+Each section has a different rule for selecting intermediates, but all of them use `includeAllAxiomsRecursively` to get the full set of annotations.
 It also shows how to use `subClassOf` to place imported terms exactly where you want them.

 On the OntoFox website you can "Upload input file" and with `ontofox.txt` then click "Get OWL (RDF/XML) Output File".
 The resulting OWL file is [ontofox.owl](https://github.com/jamesaoverton/obo-tutorial/raw/master/examples/ontofox.owl).